Programs : Brochure

 Fall 2014 Courses

 Students taking part in the Mannheim program are required to live in housing that is affiliated with the program.
 Students may not take part in this program if they obtain housing of another kind.

 Exchange students have the opportunity to apply for a room in student residence halls, organized by Studentenwerk.
 Studentenwerk is a Germany-wide student housing provider.
 Students can apply for residence in either apartments or single bedrooms in student dormitories.
 The rooms available in several dormitories in different areas of Mannheim include a single room with shared kitchen facility and basic furniture.
 After being accepted to Universitaet Mannheim, the student will receive the link and personal password for the online portal myUniMA, along with detailed information about the residences.

 Recent students have lived in the dormitories at Carl-Zuckmayer Strasse, Ulmenweg, and Hafenstrasse.
 Of these three, Hafenstrasse is the closest to the university and Ulmenweg is the furthest away at about 20 minutes by bus.

 Funding opportunities for study in Germany are available through DAAD.
 Application deadlines are very early.
 Do not delay!
 Let Abby Ward know if you have questions about DAAD scholarships.

 There is no visa required for U.S. citizens to study in Germany.
 Only a valid passport is required.
 Students will have to apply for a residence permit once they are in Germany, however.
 Instructions about this will be given after acceptance to Universitaet Mannheim.

-For more information, contact Abby Ward in the Office of International Education.
+For more information, contact Chris Klein in the Office of International Education.

 This document represents the most accurate information available at the time of publication.
 Statements contained herein are not contractual obligations, and verbal or other representations that are inconsistent with or not contained within the document are not binding.
 The University of Richmond reserves the right to change without specific notice programs and the conditions under which they are offered.